 Did you know that it takes approximated 10,000 hours to be considered a professional at your practice?

 First and foremost, when in doubt, start BASIC, then work your way into more complicated/advanced skills.
 What I mean by that is research techniques for soft makeup, and then work your way up to more dramatic looks.
 Once you get basic techniques down, you’ll slay your everyday makeup.
-PLEASE don’t start carving out your brows and using dip brow pomade if you’ve never filled in your brows, unless you want to look psycho.
+PLEASE don’t start carving out your brows and using dip brow pomade if you’ve never filled in your brows, unless you want to look like an absolute psycho.
 Bad brows can seriously make you look psycho though, not even kidding.
-Nobody would want to be friends with you (kidding).
 After you feel like you’ve mastered your everyday look, then you can start adding a bold lip, or a bold liner, or learn how to contour and highlight to the GAWDS.
 Hey Zeus, what’s poppin’?
 MY HIGHLIGHT! 👊🏽

 Second, practice.
 I used to jump on ANY chance to put makeup on my friends and family whenever I could.
 You know what that taught me?
 Figuring out what shades and colors compliment people’s complexions, eye color, etc. Not only that, but learning how to apply shadow on different eye shapes that flatters them was definitely the most challenging, but extremely beneficial.
 Again, it’s going to take practice, and practice requires patience.
 Practice on yourself if you’re not comfortable doing someone else’s makeup.
 I used to sit in my room and play with makeup for an hour or two when I didn’t have plans.